NicholasDundas/truthtable-c-refactor/README.md

 - PASS i o
   - Computes the identity gate where o = i

-Needed for converting temporary variables into output parameters
+`Necessary for converting temporary variables into output parameters`

 - NOT i o
   - Computes the inverse gate where o = ̅i